Eternity: The Movie: Production

 Principal photography for the film took place in San Diego.

 Release

 The film premiered at Cinequest Film & Creativity Festival.
 It was distributed by Indican Pictures.

 Reception

-The film received mostly negative reviews.
-Review aggregator Rotten Tomatoes has a 0% approval rating and an average score of 2.3/10 based on six reviews.

 The New York Times said it had "much more dead air than laughs."
 The Village Voice claims that "the jokes are slow and obvious."
 Los Angeles Times does state that the movie gets the wardrobe right for the 80s period it is set in.
 In a more favorable review, Screen Anarchy states they were surprised that the script was humorous.